mashachicken/portfolio-2020/README.md

 ## Description

-This is my personal portfolio website written in React.
+is my personal portfolio website written in React.
 This website is all about what I do, who I am and who I'm looking to become.
 Check it out and tell me what you think!

+## FireBase

+This website is hosted using FireBase.
+Click [this] (https://portfolio-330bc.web.app/) link to check it out!

 ## Available Scripts